Why Many Companies Are Ditching Their Holiday Parties This Year

 “More bad behavior occurs at company holiday parties than at any other time of year,” attorney Mark Kluger told the Society for Human Resource Management blog.
 “The combination of the holiday season, pent-up feelings about co-workers and, most importantly, alcohol often lead to uninhibited behavior ranging from sexual harassment to expressions of intolerance.”

 And while this may make you think avoiding all this sounds like a great idea, don’t veto your holiday party just yet.
 You can easily address potential problems by making small course corrections.
-And, If done correctly, a festive company party can even build morale, reinforce your distinctive culture, and serve as a way to celebrate your employees and their biggest wins of the year.
-Here are seven tips to make sure your party resounds with Ho!
+And, if done correctly, a festive company party can even build morale, reinforce your distinctive culture, and serve as a way to celebrate your employees and their biggest wins of the year.
+Here are six tips to make sure your party resounds with Ho!
 Ho!
 Ho! rather than Oh no!
 Oh no!

 1. Reduce the focus on alcohol